 Magnesium

-Studies of magnesium supplements have shown that they may help with reducing the symptoms associated with fluid retention in the body such as bloating and puffiness (11).
-In addition, reduced magnesium levels have been linked with depression (8,9), as well as headaches and migraines (10).
+Studies of magnesium supplements have shown that they may help with reducing the symptoms associated with fluid retention in the body such as bloating and puffiness.
+In addition, reduced magnesium levels have been linked with depression , as well common symptoms such as headaches and migraines.
 However, before you reach for a supplement, focus on intake from food first.

 Magnesium-rich foods: spinach, swiss chard, tempeh, beans, quinoa, nuts & seeds, salmon, mackerel